-If you are on a Low Carb or Keto diet and want the taste of some really good Hawaiian Sweet Rolls Bread.
+If you are on a Low Carb or Keto diet and want the taste of some really good Hawaiian Rolls Bread.
 Having homemade bread throughout the week is well, kind of amazing.
-Keto Hawaiian Sweet Rolls Bread – You must try this recipe.
+The Ultimate Hawaiian Sweet Rolls Bread – You must try this recipe.

 Let us know if you liked this recipe.
 Try the other recipe categories as well!